rh-telco-tigers/ocpcfbuild/README.md

   - [Cleanup](#cleanup)
 <!-- TOC -->

 ## IMPORTANT

 THIS REPO CONTAINS NO AUTOMATION AROUND AWS Load Balancer configuration.
 The "nw_lb.yaml" will create two load balancers, as well as the listeners and target groups, but will NOT add any machines to these endpoints.
 You will need to manually do this during the install.

 ## Introduction

 The following repo documents a process for creating an OpenShift Cluster in AWS on a private VPC minimizing the amount of permissions required to create the cluster.
 This will create an operational cluster, however it will *NOT* have many of the AWS integrations that are available with the standard IPI install process.
+This install leverages only one AWS subnet, and thus should not be used for production workloads.
 This is also a very manual process, and will require editing multiple files to complete.
 Be sure to have a good editor handy.

 ## Prerequisites